 Kayak on a Paddling Trail

-Hitting the trails in Galveston Island State Park doesn't always mean boots on the dirt — this island playground actually has three different paddling trails in the bay for kayaks and canoes.
+Hitting the trails in Galveston Island State Park doesn't always mean boots on the dirt — this island playground actually has paddling trails in the bay for kayaks and canoes.

-- Launch at Dana Cove for a 2.6-mile path from the end of the park through seagrass beds
+- Launch at Dana Cove for a 2.6-mile path through stunning seagrass beds

 - Go to Jenkins Bayou off Clapper Rail Road for a 2.8-mile route along bayous

-- Or choose Oak Bayou for a challenging 4.8-mile trail through high marshes and a terrace restoration area.
+- Choose Oak Bayou for a challenging 4.8-mile trail through high marshes and a terrace restoration area

 Go Fishing in the Bay

 What fish will you find here?
-This part of the Gulf of Mexico has redfish, speckled trout, flounder, red snapper, and more.
+This part of the Gulf of Mexico has redfish, speckled trout (also known as spotted seatrout), flounder, red snapper, and many other species.

-Hiking may not be the main draw to Galveston, but the state park still has a few miles of trails you can check out for some exercise.
+Hiking may not be the main draw to Galveston, but the state park still has a few miles of trails you can check out to see more of the stunning scenery.
 Most are short and easy, like the 0.3-mile Heritage Trail through the prairie with informative signs or the 1-mile Alligator Loop around a freshwater pond.

-If you want something a little longer or more challenging, the 3.3-mile Prairie Trail offers a glimpse of the island's habitat before development and the 1.2-mile Clapper Rail Trail crosses through bayous full of wading birds.
+If you want something a little longer, the 3.3-mile Prairie Trail offers a glimpse of the island's habitat before development, and the 1.2-mile Clapper Rail Trail crosses through bayous full of wading birds.

 Bikes are allowed on many hiking trails and roads throughout the park, so it's easy to explore on two wheels.
 While most of the designated trails in the park are around a mile or less, you can go further by cycling some of the paved roads.

-If you aren't bringing your own gear, reserve a bike or electric beach cruiser from the Texas Camp Company by the hour, or for a half day, a full day, or longer.
+If you aren't bringing your own gear, local companies rent bikes and electric beach cruisers by the hour, or for a half day, a full day, or longer.
 E-bikes can only be used on paved roads in the park.

 Go Birding